News

 • Theoretcial spectroscopy

-Actual research projects concern organic/inorganic hybrid structures, thermoelectricity, wide-gap oxides, semiconductor nanostructures, solar-cell materials, and more.
+Current research projects concern organic/inorganic hybrid structures, thermoelectricity, wide-gap oxides, semiconductor nanostructures, solar-cell materials, and more.